Michigan Homeowners Insurance: Coverage, Cost, and Guide

 Coverage D: Additional Living Expenses

-If a covered loss makes your home temporarily unlivable, this coverage may help pay for extra costs such as a hotel, apartment, meals, or other necessary living expenses while repairs are underway.
+If a covered loss makes your home temporarily unlivable, this coverage may help pay for extra costs, such as a hotel, an apartment, meals, or other necessary living expenses, while repairs are underway.

 Coverage E: Personal Liability